ibm-cloud-docs/account/faq-support.md

 {: #escalate_support}
 {: faq}

-As an {{site.data.keyword.cloud_notm}} customer with an upgraded support plan, you can escalate support cases to surface critical issues.
+As an {{site.data.keyword.cloud_notm}} customer with a paid support plan, you can escalate support cases to surface critical issues.
 To escalate a case, go to the [Support Center](/unifiedsupport/supportcenter){: external} and contact IBM Cloud Support by phone or chat.
 Provide your existing case number, the business impact of your issue, and a request to escalate the case.

 For more information, see [Escalating support cases](/docs/account?topic=account-managing-support-cases&interface=ui#escalation).